Sibenik is popular tourist destination with two UNESCO protected monuments, imposing fortresses, preserved nature, and nice beaches.

-All of these beauties attract more than a million visitors who come in Sibenik every year, mostly during the summer season.
+All of these beauties attract hundreds of thousands of visitors who come in Sibenik every year, mostly during the summer season.

 - Accommodation in Sibenik

 - What to visit in Sibenik